squidfunk/mkdocs-material/docs/blog/posts/zensical.md

 Over the next 12 months, following our [phased transition strategy], we'll reach Phase 2 and 3 – introducing our [module system] and [component system], as well as CommonMark support.
 By replacing Python Markdown with a Rust-based Markdown parser, we'll unlock performance improvements and the modularity needed for flexible templating.
 This is where Zensical truly starts to unfold its capabilities.

-Zensical is already powering real projects due to extensive compatibility with Material for MkDocs.
+Zensical is already powering real projects due to extensive [compatibility with Material for MkDocs][Compatibility with Material for MkDocs].
 We're actively working on closing the gap to reach full [feature parity].

 You can [install Zensical now], and build your existing Material for MkDocs projects with it.
 If you run into a bug, please don't hesitate to [open an issue] – we're here to help.